-A quality improvement approach will be used across the duration of this grant to monitor progress on performance goals, as well as identify areas for process improvement.
-The project team will work with partners across the state to ensure that the planning and design of educational materials, training events, and summits/conferences are conducted in a fashion that ensures that cultural and linguistic needs of participants are met for the target populations.
-The training and technical assistance is ongoing throughout the No Cost Extension until the grant concludes in September 2024.
+A quality improvement approach will be used over the duration of this grant to monitor progress on performance goals, as well as identify areas for process improvement.
+The project team will work with partners across the state to ensure that the planning and design of educational materials, training events, and summits/conferences are conducted in a fashion that ensures that the cultural and linguistic needs of participants are met for the target populations.

-Strategic Prevention Framework - Partnerships for Success 2023
+Strategic Prevention Framework - Partnerships for Success 2024

-North Carolina is currently in the planning phase for the new SPF-PFS project to be implemented during 2023-2028.
+North Carolina implemented the SPF-P program during 2024.
 Counties deemed eligible by the NC PFS Evaluation Team based on SAMHSA-required data are the following: Bertie, Bladen, Duplin, Edgecombe, Greene, Halifax, Herford, Hoke, Lenoir, Martin, Nash, Northampton, Robeson, Sampson, Scotland, Tyrrell, Washington, and Wayne.
-A statewide Disparity Impact Statement has been submitted to SAMHSA.
-An Invitation to Apply is awaiting approval with NC DHHS and is scheduled to be publicly released on 2/1/24.
-Six subrecipient grant awards will be given by 4/1/24.
-Subrecipients SAMHSA-approved evidence-based/informed may select from prevention strategies/interventions that include but are not limited to the following: NC Talk it Up.
+A statewide Disparity Impact

+Statement has been submitted to SAMHSA.
+Subrecipient grants were awarded in 2024.
+Subrecipients were selected from SAMHSA-approved evidence-based/informed prevention strategies/interventions that include but are not limited to the following: NC Talk it Up.
 Lock it Up!, NC Lock Your Meds, alcohol retailer education, Project Toward No Drug Abuse, Strong African-American Families, Botvin's Life Skills, Screening/Brief Intervention/Referral to Treatment (SBIRT), Second Step, Restorative Healing Circles, Conscious Discipline, promotion of 988 suicide and crisis lifeline, Teen Mental Health First Aid, Reconnect for Resilience, Community Resilience Model, AFFIRM Training for LGBTQ+ behavioral health providers, local policy initiatives approved on an induvial basis, and additional strategies/interventions will be considered on a case-by-case basis based on data.